Julia Pastrana: Theatre

 A musical Pastrana by Australian writers Allan McFadden and Peter Northwood was performed by Melbourne's Church Theatre in 1989.
 The production was nominated for five Melbourne Green Room Awards.

 A play based on Pastrana's life, The True History of the Tragic Life and Triumphant Death of Julia Pastrana, the Ugliest Woman in the World (1998) was written by Shaun Prendergast.
 A 2003 Texas production of the play staged by Kathleen Anderson Culebro, sister of Laura Anderson Barbata, led to the campaign by Anderson Barbata to repatriate Pastrana's remains from Norway to Mexico.

-Film

-Marco Ferreri's film The Ape Woman (1964) is based on Pastrana's life story.

-On 14 October 2013 the in-development movie "Velvet" was announced, based on the life and experiences of Julia Pastrana, and from an original screenplay by Celso García and Francisco Payó González.
-"Velvet" is directed by Celso García and is an international production with the support of various personalities behind and in front of the camera.
-The announcement appeared in an article published in Mexican newspaper "Mural", member of the editorial group Reforma.
+TV Series

+In 2024 Disney produced an eight-episode TV series "La increíble historia de Julia Pastrana".
+The series, based on Julia Pastrana's life, was released in 2025.

 Music

-The Ass Ponys wrote and recorded the song "Julia Pastrana" about her life on their 1993 album Grim.

 The musical supergroup Apparatjik released a single titled "Julia" on March 20, 2020, accompanied by a lyric video.